 Consider these tests:

-- Skin prick testing, blood tests for specific IgE antibodies (RAST) to suspected types of food or co-allergen (when IgE-mediated CMPA is suspected).
+- Skin prick testing and blood tests for specific IgE antibodies (RAST) to suspected food types or co-allergens (when IgE-mediated CMPA is suspected).
 High IgE concentrations and a larger wheal on skin prick test give a higher probability of clinical allergy.
-However, an observational study showed that 5.6% of the infants had a positive skin prick test response, but only 2.7% showed clinical signs of cow’s milk allergy.
+However, an observational study found that 5.6% of infants had a positive skin-prick test response, but only 2.7% showed clinical signs of cow’s milk allergy.
 The results from this study show that the skin prick test response should not be used in isolation but in conjunction with a relevant clinical history for the diagnosis of CMPA.

 - Elimination diet trial.
 Improvement of symptoms on a cow’s milk exclusion diet (or removal of cow’s milk protein from the mother’s diet for breastfed babies) and recurrence of symptoms on reintroduction are highly suggestive of non-IgE-mediated cow’s milk protein allergy.